Fire Safety and Regulations

 We encourage students to make their rooms comfortable and to personalize their home away from home; however, to protect the resident and the community, there are a number of regulations to be followed.
 Several of these policies and procedures are listed below.

 Electric stoves, George Foreman-type grills, Halogen lamps, toaster ovens, toasters, air conditioners, space heaters, hot plates, and other open-coiled appliances are not permitted in residence hall rooms.
 Each room may have one small microwave and one refrigerator that does not exceed 4.5 cubic feet in capacity, with an electrical rating of 120 volts and no more than 2.0 amps when in operation.
+Beginning Fall 2022, all rooms will be provided with a refrigerator.
+Outside refrigerators will not be allowed.
 Small appliances with fully enclosed heating elements that are UL approved, such as coffee makers, irons, and small microwaves (1,000 watts or less) are permitted.

 Curtains and Hangings